 15th April 2020 – 2:33am

-Viper is one of the Agent you have to unlock in Valorant.
+Viper is one of the Agents you have to unlock in Valorant.
 As a Controller, she claims a combat zone for herself and make it hostile for opponents.
 Her mechanics are based on the management of a poison reserve that handicaps vision and kills slowly.

 Before anything else, we advise you to familiarise yourself with Viper's abilities.